will-johnston/noted/electron/README.md

 `npm start`

 ## Building
-TODO
+TODO - AVOID FOR NOW
 `npm run build` will run a built version of the Angular source but will not produce a binary.
+Produces weird issues that aren't producable with `npm start`.